magento/architecture/design-documents/services-orchestration.md

 ## State XML language
 Workflow can be described with some high level language.
 For instance with XML :).
 Lets consider the base syntax construction that we need to build reach application.
-As an example, we can take Step Functions syntax and land it on Magento reality.
+As an example, we can take [Amazon State Language](https://docs.aws.amazon.com/step-functions/latest/dg/concepts-amazon-states-language.html) and land it on Magento reality.

 For states declaration we need the following: